techguyseli/meet-center/meet-center/README.md

 git clone https://github.com/techguyseli/meet-center
 ```

 Or if git is not installed you can clone it manually by clicking <a href="https://github.com/techguyseli/meet-center/archive/refs/heads/main.zip">this link</a> and downloading the zip in the specified path and extracting it there.
   </li>
   <li>
-    Run this command to move to the project folder:
+    Then run this command to move to the project folder:

 ```bash